penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/media-library-plus/readme.txt

 == Changelog ==
+= 4.1.9 =
+* Modified the sync function add files without triggering a server timeout error
+* Replaced timer function for regularly checking for new folders

 = 4.1.6 =
 * Fixed issue with sync adding .htaccess to the media library
 * Added troubleshooting tips to support page